 My turning point was a spiritual awakening of sorts.
 A near-death experience led to a realization that I didn’t want to die; and it was either die or change my life.
 I picked change.

 What helped me to live again (and ultimately find fulfillment and meaning in life)?
 You might guess family or a relationship or God.
 But at the time, I wasn’t close with my family, I didn’t have any significant relationships/friendships, and God wasn’t a part of my life.

-It was the following that helped me become the person I am today:
+It was the following that helped me with finding meaning and becoming the person I am today:

 “You have to forgive yourself.”

 I couldn’t bear to tell my therapist about some of the things I’d done.
 I was ashamed; late at night, lying in bed, I would think about the past.
 I’d feel sick to my stomach – then, an unpleasant head rush heart racing not able to get enough air… (That’s the feeling of shame seeping from your mind into your being.)